cachesdev/panekit/README.md

 ### Styling

 Panekit is headless and provides minimal default styling.
-It's designed with utility classes in mind (Tailwind won, accept it), classes are deduplicated and merged via the `cn` helper internally, so svelte 5 cslx classes should still work just fine.
+It's designed with utility classes in mind, classes are deduplicated and merged via the `cn` helper internally, so svelte 5 cslx classes should still work just fine.

 You can style based on data attributes if needed. each component has data attributes you can hook into for styling: